Islanders defeat Ducks in seven to become Stanley Cup champions

 For the series, defenseman Ryan Pulock led New York with 6 points, 5 assists, and one goal.
 Mathew Barzal finished with 4 points, 3 assists and a goal.
-Goalie Semyon Varlamov struggled in net, allowing 3.07 GPG and was pulled in one for backup Ilya Sorokin.
+Goalie Semyon Varlamov struggled in the net, allowing 3.07 GPG and was pulled in one for backup Ilya Sorokin.
 Sorokin appeared in 3 games and posted a 1.43 GAA.

 The Penguins failed to play up their 2nd-seed status and didn’t get much production out of team-star Sydney Crosby who scored just one goal on 24 shot attempts.
 Tristan Jarry posted a 2.97 GAA for the series after finishing the regular season with a 2.77 GAA.
 Teddy Blueger was the leader in scoring with 3 goals.

 Islanders finish strong to earn the 7th seed

 The Islanders (45-32-5, 95 pts) capped their regular season with a huge win, taking down the Eastern Conference leaders, Tampa Bay by a 5-3 final.
 New York’s penalty kill was solid, not allowing a goal on four Lighting power plays.
 RW Josh Bailey scored twice with his second goal breaking a 2-2 tie 12:27 into the final period.
 New York widened the lead to 5-2 before surrendering a late goal with seconds left in regulation.